rustshop/flakebox/README.md

 Notable features include:

+* library for building complex and highly optimized Nix-based build pipelines;
-* multi-stage incremental build caching;
+* efficient multi-stage incremental build caching;
 * cross-compilation support, including non-Rust dependencies;
-* dev shells with integrated best practices and tooling;
+* dev shells with integrated best practices, tooling and cross-compilation;
-* scalable and highly optimized build pipelines;
 * CI workflow generation;
 * seamless updates.

-With Flakebox you can start using Nix in your Rust project in seconds and share the experience and tools between all your projects.
+With Flakebox you can start using Nix in your Rust project in minutes and share the experience and tools between all your projects.

 Built-in Nix Modules based configuration system allows the same level of